astorDev/nist/proxy/nginx/article/index.md

       dockerfile: two.Dockerfile
 ```

-Deploying the setup it we will be able to send
+Deploying the setup we will be able to send

 ```sh
 curl localhost:4500/one/about
 ```

-and get response from service one
+and get a response from service one

 ```json
 {"description":"service one","version":"1.0"}